2006 Gran Premio Telmex

 The 2006 Gran Premio Telmex was the fourteenth and final round of the 2006 Bridgestone Presents the Champ Car World Series Powered by Ford season, held on November 12, 2006, on the Autódromo Hermanos Rodríguez in Mexico City, Mexico.

+This event marked the final race for the Lola B02/00 chassis, as the series transitioned to the Panoz DP01 for 2007.
+2004 Indianapolis 500 champion Buddy Rice made his Champ Car debut with Forsythe Racing following A. J. Allmendinger's move to NASCAR.

 The pole was won by Justin Wilson, while the race was won by season champion Sébastien Bourdais, his seventh victory of the year.